Clinical Training Externship Program

 The Department of Corrections, Inmate Programs and Services Department, offers a variety of behavioral health services aimed to promote rehabilitation and community reintegration.
 Engagement in clinical programs and services also provide inmates the opportunity to interact in meaningful and pro-social ways while incarcerated.

-• TRACK #2: The Sheriff’s Anti-Violence Effort (SAVE) – The SAVE program was specifically designed to serve males detainees, ages 18 to 24, from the most violent neighborhoods in Chicago.
+- TRACK #2: The Sheriff’s Anti-Violence Effort (SAVE) – The SAVE program was specifically designed to serve males detainees, ages 18 to 24, from the most violent neighborhoods in Chicago.
 While incarcerated, participants receive programming 5 days a week.
 Once discharged to the community, participants receive aggressive case management from CCSO SAVE staff and community partnering agencies.
 The purpose of the SAVE program is to assist detainees in learning new ways to understand violence, maintain safety in the community, manage conflict, improve personal relationships, establishing dependence, decrease substance use & associations with anti-social peers, eliminate criminal thinking/attitudes while increasing personal pride, job skills, and life skills.
 The program is grounded in the Risk Needs Responsivity model intended to target the specific criminogenic needs of each program participant.
 Cognitive Behavioral Therapy (CBT) along with Motivational Interviewing techniques are used to direct therapy.
 Students assigned to this track will also be assigned to Pre-Bond Court in which mental health staff conduct rapid assessments of arrestees for self- reported mental illness and substance use; and the Tails of Redemption Program, where through their work with canines and participation in counseling, detainees develop a greater sense of empathy and skills for goal setting, altering core beliefs, modeling, and coping.
 For arrestees who are opiate addicted, staff provide immediate intervention for treatment and education on Naloxone.
-This track is ideal for a master’s level student.

-• TRACK#6: The Sheriff’s Office Community Resource Center (CRC) – The CRC provides linkages to community members, including those facing eviction and recently released detainees, in need of supportive services.
+- TRACK#6: The Sheriff’s Office Community Resource Center (CRC) – The CRC provides linkages to community members, including those facing eviction and recently released detainees, in need of supportive services.
 The CRC staff provide supportive case management services and provide as a liaison between social service providers and individuals in need of assistance.
 Students assigned to this track will complete discharge/needs questionnaires, program development and evaluation, assist with data collection and tracking, and provide community outreach and engagement services.
 Students assigned to this track may also spend a portion of their time working within the Evictions Social Services Unit.
 Limited direct contact hours are available with this this track and is ideal for a non-clinical master’s level student.

 APPLICATION PROCESS

 The CCSO training program follows the ACEPT application, interviewing, and notification procedures.
-To apply for the 2024 – 2025 training year, please submit the following items via email in a compressed zip file (please do not attach individual documents) to the below email address no sooner than January 29, 2024.
-Applications submitted after March 1, 2024, will not be considered.
+To apply for the 2024 – 2025 training year, please submit the following items via email in a compressed zip file (please do not attach individual documents) to the below email address no sooner than January 26, 2025.
+Applications submitted after February 28, 2025, will not be considered.

-• Cover Letter
+- Cover Letter

-• Resume/Curriculum Vita
+- Resume/Curriculum Vita

-• Three letters of recommendation
+- Three letters of recommendation

-• Case Conceptualization/Writing Sample (redacted)
+- Case Conceptualization/Writing Sample (redacted)

-• Unofficial Transcript
+- Unofficial Transcript

 Important: When submitting application materials, students must articulate their desired CCSO program track in a cover letter AND in the body of their email.
 Please note that applications not submitted in the requested format (compressed zip file) and that do not specify a desired training track in both the cover letter AND in the body of the email will not be considered.